ultrakill148852-collab/vcl-protocol/README.md

 Cryptographically proven data integrity for compliance and debugging.

 ### 🔐 Secure Communications
-Authenticated and encrypted channel with end-to-end verification, ephemeral key exchange, and replay protection.
+Authenticated, encrypted channel with replay protection and session management.

 ---